 Tips for Families: Avoid rush-hour traffic in Honolulu between 6 am to 8:30 am and 3:30 pm to 6 pm.

 - Honolulu International Airport is the largest and primary airport in Hawaii.
 Therefore Oahu is the most affordable island in Hawaii to visit.

 - Oahu is probably the only island where renting a car is unnecessary, especially if staying in Waikiki.

 - Oahu is an excellent island for visitors wanting to experience a little bit of everything from the hustle and bustle of a big island city to the laid-back coastal towns.

 - Oahu is the most populated of all the islands holding roughly two-thirds of the population of Hawaii.
 In Honolulu, there are almost always crowds and traffic.

-- The homeless population is the largest on Oahu and much more evident than the other islands.
-Never leave your belongings unattended on the beach, especially if you’re in Waikiki.
+- The homeless population is the largest on Oahu and much more evident than on the other islands.
+Never leave your belongings unattended on the beach, especially in Waikiki.

 - Waikiki Beach: Arguably, the most famous beach in Oahu.
 There are two miles of beach connected by a boardwalk.
 Waikiki Beach is perfect for visitors who want to swim and surf without having to leave the city.

 - Kuilima Cove: Kuilima Cove is situated next to the Turtle Bay Resort in Kahuku.
 With calm waters, the bay is protected from the wind and the waves, making it a great place to learn how to snorkel.
 Kids can enjoy the quiet sandy beaches, while adults will love the comfortable lounge chair rentals.

 - Lanikai: The word Lani Kai translates into a heavenly ocean.
 This beach is perfect for families with small children with tranquil calming blue waters.
 However, popular among tourists it can get quite crowded and parking can become a nightmare.
 Try to get there early to secure a parking spot and space on the beach.